Opening an Online Shop and Points|How Cashback Works and Choosing a Service Without Losing Out

 Opening an online shop to sell handmade or original products is a category where store openings on BASE, STORES, Shopify, Color Me Shop, and the like are sometimes cashback offers on point sites.
 The service invests advertising money to recruit new sellers, and part of it comes back as a performance reward to users who open via a point site.
 On top of that, you can earn cashback on the supplies and packaging you need to start, and on stock and monthly payments.

 That said, an online shop isn't done at opening — it's a business you grow by selling.
 It isn't something to contract a paid plan or unnecessary tools for by cashback size.
-This guide organizes, as a judgment axis for not losing out, the difference between "earned on free opening" and "earned on paid contract", comparing services by total cost of fees, the break-even between free (fee) type and monthly type, the steps to not miss routing/cashback at opening, and preparation as a business owner including business registration and tax filing.
+This guide organizes, as a judgment axis for not losing out, the difference between "earned on free opening" and "earned on paid contract", comparing services by total cost of fees, the break-even between free (fee) type and monthly type, the trends of major services, the steps to not miss routing/cashback at opening, and preparation as a business owner including business registration and tax filing.
 For flea-market apps, see the Flea-Market App Guide; for business-owner procedures, the Freelance & Sole Proprietor Guide; and for expense management, the Accounting Software Guide.

 Telling "Earned on Free Opening" from "Earned on Paid Contract"